Precompiled packages (MS-Windows)

 Many OpenFOAM users like WSL (Windows Subsystem for Linux) since it provides maximum flexibility for the user to compile new applications, use dynamic code compilation, and install additional programs.

-Additionally, the OpenFOAM Linux packages are kept more up-to-date than the cross-compiled or docker variants.
+Additionally, the OpenFOAM Linux packages are kept more up-to-date than cross-compiled or docker variants.

 Provides a quick means of using OpenFOAM on windows, but does not currently include an OpenFOAM development environment (ie, cannot compile code, no dynamic code)

-Equivalent to the WSL approach, except that the entire OpenFOAM installation is containerized for easier management.
+Equivalent to the WSL approach, except that the entire OpenFOAM installation is managed as a container.

 Windows Subsystem for Linux